Sorrow, grief shatter Bronx community after deadly fire - NewsBreak

 Sorrow, grief shatter Bronx community after deadly fire

-NEW YORK (AP) — Sorrow welled across a Bronx community Monday, a day after a fire and choking smoke engulfed a high-rise apartment building and claimed the lives of 17 people, eight of them children.
+NEW YORK (AP) — Sorrow welled across a Bronx community Monday, a day after a fire and choking smoke and claimed the lives of 17 people, eight of them children.

-As survivors recalled the frantic chaos of their escape , bereft family and friends of those who perished coped with shock, disbelief and pain.
+As survivors recalled the , bereft family and friends of those who perished coped with shock, disbelief and pain.

 “Some people don’t even know that their loved ones are gone,” said Fathia Touray, speaking to The Associated Press from her home in the United Arab Emirates.
 Her mother and siblings lived on the building’s third floor, where the fire started.
 One sister was rushed to a hospital, but is now in stable condition.
 The rest of her immediate family escaped.

-Mayor Eric Adams said Monday morning that several people were still in critical condition after a malfunctioning space heater sparked the city’s deadliest fire in three decades.
+Mayor Eric Adams said Monday morning that several people were still in critical condition after a sparked the city’s in three decades.

 Renee Howard, 68, became emotional as she spoke about the lives lost.